claresudbery/clare-wiki-ably/pages/organising/tips/tech/install-mac.md

 ## Stuff to do manually as soon as I open my new laptop:

+(I've recorded every step here and elsewhere in case I ever get this configured in something more powerful than a bash script.)

 * Change user password
 * If it's already been set up with a user name that you don't like:
     * Change user name to **Your name** and home folder name to **yourname**